airyhq/airy/docs/docs/integrations/cognigy-ai.md

 </TLDR>

-Next, create a Cognigy.AI REST Endpoint.
 On your agent dashboard on the Cognigy.AI platform, select `Endpoints` from the `Build` section of the sidebar menu.
 Click on the button `+ New Endpoint`: this will trigger a configuration menu to open.

-Type a name for this Endpoint, select the Flow you previously created in the `Flow` dropdown, select `Rest`from the list in the `Endpoint Type` list (scroll down to find the REST type) and click on the `Save` button to save this configuration.
+Type a name for this Endpoint, select the Flow you previously created in the `Flow` dropdown, select `REST` from the `Endpoint Type` list (scroll down to find the REST type) and click on the `Save` button to save this configuration.

-Note down your REST Endpoint URL, you will need it later on.
+Note down your REST Endpoint URL, you will need it later on for the [step 6](/integrations/cognigy-ai#step-6-option-1-install-and-configure-cognigyai-to-your-airy-instance-via-api-request).

 ## Step 4: Create an API key